Finite Blocklength Analysis of Energy Harvesting Channels: Finite Blocklength Achievability bound for EH-AWGN

-In this scheme, the transmitter first transmits nothing (it is equivalent to transmitting the symbol $0$) for a set number of slots.
-During this period, it allows the buffer to build up and gather energy.
-The receiver is aware of the number of slots and chooses to ignore the outputs since they are not information bearing.
-After this phase, the next phase is the transmission phase wherein symbols are transmitted as normal.
-Since we are starting with a buffer that isn't empty, this will improve the chances of non occurence of energy outage.
-But the caveat is that slots are wasted in gathering energy.
+In this phase, the transmitter transmits $0$, the symbol that uses zero energy, for a set number of slots.
+During this period, it allows the energy buffer to build up.
+The receiver is aware of the number of slots and chooses to ignore the output during those slots since they are not information bearing.
+The caveat is that slots are wasted, as far as information transfer is concerned, in gathering energy.
 To ensure that this scheme does not affect the coefficient of the first order term, it is required that the number of slots set for gathering energy scale at most as $o(n)$.

-We now state the EH-AWGN channel achievability theorem. \begin{theo} Given $0<\varepsilon <1$, under average probability of error, the maximal size of the code $M^*(\hat{n},\varepsilon)$ with blocklength $\hat{n}$ for an EH-AWGN channel with variance $\sigma^2$ with HUS architecture, and the energy process $E_i$ i.i.d. with $E[E_1^2] < \infty$, satisfies the following bound